 - Create API with ASP.Net Core (Day 2): Create an API and return resources in ASP.NET Core

-- Create API with ASP.Net Core (Day 3): Working with HTTP Status Codes, Serializer Settings and Content Negotiation in ASP.NET Core API
+- Create API with ASP.Net Core (Day 4): Working with Serializer Settings and Content Negotiation in ASP.NET Core API

 There is always a buzz with Microsoft to provide something like an open source, cross platform and more or less related to the mobility.
 Thus, in general ASP.NET Core is the answer to all that buzz.
 It is an open source framework with the cross platform capabilities, which could be leveraged to build Cloud based Applications, which are connected through the internet.
 One can develop any kind of Application like normal Web Applications, API or mobile based Applications.
 Its beauty of being an open source and cross platform, which enables a developer to also contribute to the code or customize the code available, as per the need or requirement and cross the platform barrier and develop the Applications for Windows, Mac as well as for Linux.
 Another interesting offering by an ASP.NET Core is that it can be run on full .NET framework or on only .NET Core.
 We know what .NET framework is, but what .NET Core is?
 In simple words, .NET Core is the modular version of .NET Framework or one can say that it is the subset of full .NET Framework.